WA Cruising Guide Version 5.3

 The Western Australian Cruising Guide is regarded as the coastal cruising bible for WA, covering the coast from Darwin to Eucla, including the Christmas and Cocos Islands.
 This book is a definite “must have”, especially for cruising the Kimberley, with over 600 pages, 220 chartlets and many interesting colour photos.
 The main source of information for this guide is feedback from the hundreds of sailors who have shared their knowledge of this largely unexplored part of the coast.

 The 5th edition, now in its third update (v5.3), was a major revision of the 4th edition published in 2014.
 It includes dozens of new diagrams and several hundred new items of information.
 The first part of the guide covers weather, tides, passage planning, communications, emergency services, marine animals and government departments.
 The second part contains specific pilotage information on many anchorages, showing suitable spots to anchor, dangers, the amount of protection, tidal information, places of interest, history of the area, and local contact details.

-The guide will soon be available in two electronic formats, downloadable here without charge:
+The guide is now available in two electronic formats, downloadable here without charge:

 This will enable the guide to be read on almost any platform, including desktops (PC and Mac), laptops, tablets (iPad etc.), Android phones and iPhones.